desarrolla2/RSSClient/doc/custom-process.md

 # Custom logic for process RSS

-Maybe you need your custom logic for feed process, you need to create a custom processor.
+Maybe you need your custom logic for feed process.
+In this case you need to create a custom processor that implements ProcessorInterface

 ``` php
 <?php